Japanese Customs

 • ・People often greet each other with a bow, not with a handshake.

-• ・According to Japanese law, drinking alcohol and smoking tobacco is prohibited for those who under 20 years old.
+• ・According to Japanese law, drinking alcohol and smoking tobacco is prohibited for those under 20 years old.

 Shopping

-• ・There is no tipping custom in Japan.。
+• ・There is no tipping custom in Japan.

-National Holidays in Japan
+Holidays in Japan

 Date Holiday Name

-January 1 New Year’s day (Ganjitsu)
+January 1 New Year’s Day (Ganjitsu)

-Second Monday in January Coming of Age Day (Seijin-no-hi)
+The 2nd Monday in January Coming-of-Age-Day (Seijin-no-hi)

-February 11 National Foundation Day(Kenkoku-kinenbi)
+February 11 National Foundation Day (Kenkoku Kinen-no-hi)

-February 23 Emperor’s Birthday(Tenno-tanjobi)
+February 23 Emperor’s Birthday (Tenno-tanjobi)

-Around March 21 Vernal Equinox Day(Shunbun-no-hi)
+Around March 21 Spring Equinox Day (Shunbun-no-hi)

-April 29 Showa Day (Showa-no-hi)
+April 29 Day of Showa (Showa-no-hi)

 May 5 Children’s Day (Kodomo-no-hi)